plops/slide-tag/companies/roche/technology/sbx/README.md

     *   **Rapid Turnaround:** The SPX Fast approach can go from a blood sample to a variant call file (VCF) in under 5 hours.
     *   **High Performance:** It has achieved Q40 average base quality for Duplex sequencing and Q50 for Minimal Residual Disease (MRD) applications.
     *   **Clinical & Research Applications:** The platform is being successfully evaluated for rapid Whole Genome Sequencing (WGS) in cancer diagnostics and for critically ill infants in the NICU.
 It has demonstrated excellent performance with challenging samples like FFPE tissue and for detecting various variant types, including SNVs, indels, CNVs, and repeat expansions.
-    *   **Multiomic & RNA Isoform Sequencing:** In collaboration with Broad Clinical Labs, the SPX platform has been used for high-scale multiomic (RNA and protein) drug response profiling, generating 80 billion reads in one experiment.
+    *   **Multiomic & RNA Isoform Sequencing:** In collaboration with Broad Clinical Labs, the SPX platform has been used for high-scale multiomic (RNA and protein) drug response profiling, generating 80 billion reads [12] at 3:50 in one experiment.
 It also enables ultra-high throughput RNA isoform sequencing, capable of resolving full-length isoforms and discovering novel ones.
 *   **Rapid Whole Genome Sequencing (rWGS) in the NICU:** Broad Clinical Labs showcases a collaboration with Roche to optimize rWGS for neonatal intensive care unit (NICU) patients.
     *   **Transformative Speed:** The team achieved a patient-to-diagnosis time of just 6 hours and 25 minutes.
 Initial sequencing runs were completed in as little as 4 hours and 25 minutes for a single sample and 7 hours and 8 minutes for a clinical trio (proband and parents).
     *   **Clinical Impact:** Rapid diagnosis in the NICU can significantly improve patient care, shorten hospital stays, and reduce healthcare costs.
 The platform's data integrates seamlessly with clinical analysis software, allowing for efficient variant prioritization.